 Better yet, why not use your leaves?
 Leaf mold is composted leaves packed with minerals.
 When added to your garden, they feed earthworms and beneficial microbes, lighten clay soils, and help retain moisture.

 You can make leaf mold by merely raking the leaves into a big pile and letting them decompose naturally.
 If shredded, they will decompose faster, but you can still make leaf mold without shredding.
-I add used coffee grounds in our leaf pile to help further accelerate the decomposing process.
-After one to three years, the fungus will break down the leaves to a rich, earthy smelling black material that’s much like compost.
+I added used coffee grounds to our leaf pile to help further accelerate decomposing.
+After one to three years, the fungus will break down the leaves into a rich, earthy-smelling black material, much like compost.

 There is a technique to make leaf mold in plastic bags punched with holes.
 Add water to moisten and a scoop of soil, which reduces the time it takes to make leaf mold down to six to twelve months.